elmtree-askmo/cloudcannon-app/content/learn/nursing/why-is-it-important-to-adjust-medication-dosing-for-pediatric-and-elderly-patients.md

 url: /learn/nursing/questions/why-is-it-important-to-adjust-medication-dosing-for-pediatric-and-elderly-patients
 score: -1.0
 related_article1:
-    id: 166479
+    id: 166488
     title: >-
-        What physiological variables must be considered when administering medication to patients?
+        How does pain tolerance vary among individuals and what factors contribute to this variability?
     subject: Nursing
-    url: /learn/nursing/questions/what-physiological-variables-must-be-considered-when-administering-medication-to-patients
+    url: /learn/nursing/questions/how-does-pain-tolerance-vary-among-individuals-and-what-factors-contribute-to-this-variability
 related_article2:
-    id: 166477
+    id: 166481
     title: >-
-        What are the key differences between biologic drugs and traditional drugs?
+        What are Category D and X drugs, and why are they significant in pregnancy?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-differences-between-biologic-drugs-and-traditional-drugs
+    url: /learn/nursing/questions/what-are-category-d-and-x-drugs-and-why-are-they-significant-in-pregnancy
 related_article3:
     id: 166488
     title: >-